Pradeep7879/commands/README.md

 Command to export the Dabase in mysql
-**To make easy to export the database use the path mysql/bin **mysql/bin>** mysql -u root -p DatabaseName > CreateDatabaseName.sql
+**To make easy to export the database use the path mysql/bin **mysql/bin>** mysqldump -u root -p DatabaseName > CreateDatabaseName.sql

 -------------------------
 Alternative solution to import and create the database.